The best apps for finding roommates

 This app lets users connect their Facebook, Twitter, and LinkedIn profiles to lay it all bare for your potential roommate.
 You can find out if you have any mutual friends, check their work history, and find out how often they get into Twitter wars to help you decide whether you’ll feel happy living under the same roof.
 The site is widely used all over the US and even throughout the world, so there’s plenty of options.
 If you want to send messages to other users or scope out their social media feeds, you’ll need to have a paid account.
 But the pricing is much more flexible than other apps.
 You can get a 3 day trial for $5.95.
 Opt for two weeks for $14.95, or pay the full $29.95 a month to give yourself plenty of time to make the right connection.

 Though it may have a smaller pool of potential roommate matches to choose from, Cirtru boasts the largest number of verified users from over 20,000 companies and college networks.
+That’s why if you’re in search of the best way to find a roommate, this app is for you.
 Users can use employment and education screenings, a background check, and even government ID and phone number checks.
 While it may not have all the curated matchmaking perks you’d find in other roommate apps, it does let you adjust for the price, location, and whether or not you’re comfortable living with men, women, or couples.
 And it’s easily one of the most secure options for roommates or a place to live.

 Make moving stress-free with Common